AMBIENCE OF THE RETREAT

 Q: What kind of support is available during the retreat?

-A: Although the retreat is self-guided, you are not alone.
+A: Although the retreat is self-guided, you are not without support:

-You may also leave the retreat at any time if you feel it is necessary.
+You may also leave the retreat at any time if you feel it is necessary - we will arrange a transport for you to train station.

 Q: What if silence starts to feel uncomfortable?